Janine Tugonon: 2012–2016: After Miss Universe 2012 and modeling career

 After pageant, she graced to cover various Philippine-based magazines such as Preview, Metro, and FilJap Magazine, which eventually made it in international fashion industry.
 Tugonon is now living in the United States as she pursue her studies.
 She walked multiple fashion shows across America.
 Two of her biggest endorsements are Wells Fargo and Walmart.
 Her latest stint was on the newest commercial of Victoria's Secret Pink.

+On January 8, 2016, Tugonon won the ₱1 million grand prize in the ABS-CBN game show Kapamilya Deal or No Deal, being the final winner before the show went for a ten-year hiatus before their revival in April 2026.

 Personal life

 On October 30, 2024, Tugonon announced that she had given birth of her first child.